Nazi racial theories: Turks

 In 1935, a half-Turkish half-German man named Johannes Ruppert was forced to leave the Hitler Youth, due to the belief that as the son of a Turkish man he was not a full Aryan as required by the Reich Citizenship Law.
 Ruppert sought assistance from the Turkish Embassy in Berlin to clarify how “the Aryan question” affected his case.
 The Turkish Embassy brought the matter to the attention of the German Foreign Ministry.
 In a note of 20 December 1935, a Foreign Ministry official wrote that "opening up the Aryan question in relation to Turkey is extraordinarily undesirable as well as dangerous for our relations with Turkey".
 However, in January 1936, Foreign Ministry wrote a memo to the Nazi Party Office of Racial Policy, writing that it was "essential that determination of whether the Turks are Aryan be decided as soon as possible", so that the Foreign Ministry could give "a satisfactory answer" to the Turkish Embassy’s repeated questions about the issue, since there had been individual cases, that is, others in addition to Ruppert, in which "German citizens with Turkish mixed-blood had run into difficulties with the state and the Nazi Party due to their origins".
 The classification of Turks as "non-Aryans", in keeping with Nazi racial theories, led to foreign policy complications, because the Nazis considered the Turkish government as a potential ally.
 Consequently, the racial theories had to be "modified" to some degree in accordance with foreign policy requirements.

 On 30 April 1936 Nazi Office for Racial Policy released a circular which stated that the Turks were "Europeans" while explaining that Turkish citizens of Jewish background would still be considered Jews and Turks of "colored origin" would be considered non-European.
-Some Turkish and international newspapers, such as the Swiss Le Temps and the Turkish Republique, reported at the time that the Turks had been recognized as an "Aryan nation" and that they were exempt from the Nuremberg laws.
+Some Turkish and international newspapers, such as the Swiss Le Temps and the Turkish Republique, reported at the time that the Turks had been recognized as an "Aryan nation" and that they were exempt from the Nuremberg Laws.
 Turkish newspaper Akşam published an article with the headline "The Turks are Aryans!".
-Such reports were picked up by other international newspapers, as well as by some modern scholarship, however the claim that the Turks had been recognized as an "Aryan nation" and that they were exempt from the Nuremberg laws was a hoax.
+Such reports were picked up by other international newspapers; however, the claim that the Turks had been recognized as an "Aryan nation" and that they were exempt from the Nuremberg Laws was a hoax.
 Nazi officials themselves disputed these reports by publishing a press release which stated that they were unfounded.
 The Nazis classified Turks as "European" and not as "Aryans" and the decision had no practical consequences.
-In addition, this decision was designed to appease Turkey from a foreign policy standpoint, although, from a racial standpoint, Nazi officials believed that the Turks were neither Europeans nor Aryan.

 In May 1942, a writer in the official journal of the Nazi Office for Racial Policy, Neues Volk, replied to a father's question caused by his daughter's relationship with a Turkish man, about whether racial differences between Germans and Turks meant that a marriage should not take place.
 The reply read: